aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 Status of command execution '33333333-3333-3333-3333-333333333333' is CREATED
 ```

-To update the status of a received AWS IoT command execution, we should use the `update-command-execution` sample command.
+To update the status of a received AWS IoT command execution, we should use the `update-command-execution` sample instruction.
 Take an AWS IoT command execution ID your sample received at the end of the previous section and pass it to
 `update-command-execution` along with the `IN_PROGRESS` status:
 ```